flyfishjay/predicting_credit/README.md

-# supervised learig --Logistic Regression with Resampling
+# supervised learning --Logistic Regression with Resampling

 This projects goal is to create a logistic regrssion model in order to predict the loan status of a borrower given loan  features (such as debt to income interest rates etc).